derpwanda/Car-Sales/REDUXNOTES.md

 ## REDUCERS

+-   A reducer is a FUNCTION the returns an OBJECT that is our state tree
 -   Reducers are pure functions
 -   Reducers take in the current state tree and an action as arguments
 -   Using a switch/case to check the action type of the dispatched action, create an updated state tree based on the action type and the action payload